abinit/abinit/doc/tutorial/eph4isotc.md

 a reasonable distribution of the workload.
 The distribution, however, may not be optimal as EPH tries to minimize memory requirements by focusing on the perturbation/k-point parallelism.
-As usual, MPI algorithms are quite efficent if the distribution of the workload is done at a very high-level.
+As usual, MPI algorithms are quite efficient if the distribution of the workload is done at a very high-level.
 In the case of $T_c$ calculations, the outermost loop is over the $\qq$-points in the IBZ hence the highest speedup is achieved when most of the CPUs are the used for the $\qq$-point parallelism.
 Note, however, that this kind of MPI distribution does not distribute the wavefunctions and the scattering potentials.